 You should check the PCI compliance of your payment gateway provider.
 PCI sets strict guidelines on how to securely manage payments and protects online shoppers and online businesses.

-You may need IT skills to set up data systems correctly to make sure your store is fully PCI compliant.
+You’ll need IT skills to set up data systems correctly to make sure your store is fully PCI compliant.

 Payments to supplier snd service providers